-Tips to Choosing the Right Lash Extension Length
+Tips for Choosing the Right Lash Extension Length

 As a lash artist, it's necessary to know what extensions are suitable for your clients' lashes.
 Lay out expectations and be forthcoming with your clients so that they know that you have their best interest in mind when choosing appropriate lengths and weights for their lashes.
 Here are 5 tips to help you choose the correct lashes for each client.